 If an employer needs to make a change

-An employer can make a change (‘variation’) to an employment contract in cases where:
+An employer can make a change (‘variation’) to an employment contract if:

 - there’s something in the contract that allows the change (usually called a ‘flexibility clause’)